Ecommerce brands are addicted to paid marketing.

 Launch feedback system around customer journey

-Run customer satisfaction surveys and ask for testimonials.
+Run customer satisfaction surveys and ask for testimonials at key touchpoints throughout the customer journey.

 Tell Your Brand History